 ●The risk of coronary artery stent thrombosis and its consequences of myocardial infarction (MI) or death are diminished by the use of dual antiplatelet therapy (DAPT) with aspirin and a platelet P2Y12 receptor blocker compared with the use of aspirin monotherapy.
 (See 'Duration' above and "Coronary artery stent thrombosis: Incidence and risk factors", section on 'Comparison of DES and BMS'.)

-●After one year of successful DAPT therapy, practitioners should discuss with their patients the potential benefits and risks of continuing DAPT.
+●After 6 to 12 months of successful DAPT therapy, practitioners should discuss with their patients the potential benefits and risks of continuing DAPT.
 We also use the DAPT score to aid in decision-making.
 (See 'Our approach to treatment duration' above.)

 ●Recommendations for patients treated with BMS at high bleeding risk or who have planned noncardiac surgery within one year are made separately.
 (See "High bleeding risk patients undergoing percutaneous coronary intervention", section on 'Summary and recommendations'.)